-There are two ways you can authenticate and start using the API: from the GraphiQL playground or by HTTP requests in code.
+You can authenticate to the Fluid Attacks API from the GraphiQL playground or by HTTP requests in code.
+This guide explains two possible ways of authentication through the GraphiQL playground.

-You can write the queries you need, and then click the “play” button to get the answer to your request.
+You can go ahead and write the queries you need, and then click the play icon to execute them.

 query = """